 Most Indians who travel in trains for long distance, don’t hesitate to show their palms to a fellow traveler or even to a friend who claim to have some knowledge of palmistry.

 How often do we remember what the palmist had predicted for us?
-Do we even remember the predictions?
-How often do we compare the predictions made with the actual realty that happens to us in future?
-Do we celebrate the accuracy of the palmist?
+Do we even remember the predictions for more than a few days, week or months even though the predictions would have been for a longer time horizon?
+How often do we compare the predictions made with the actual reality that happens to us in future?
+Do we celebrate the accuracy of the palmist or curse him for the wrong prophecy?
 Do we go back to the palmist and tell that he or she was incorrect?
-Do we penalize or reward her for being accurate or inaccurate?
-We might now even remember the person who predicted the future for us?
+Do we penalize or reward the fortune-teller for being accurate or inaccurate?
+In most cases we do not even remember the person who predicted the future for us?

 A very few people remember those predictions that came out to be true, but I have never seen anyone talking about the misses.
 What could be the reason?
 This is because the misses are attributed to the lack of effort from the person who missed it – who would like to be blamed?

 Let’s now focus on the fortune-teller.
 There is no upside for the palmist if his predictions come out true and no downside if he is proved incorrect.
 There is no warranty about the prophecy.
 There is a wide range of methods that fortune-tellers use like tarot cards, astrology, palmistry etc. Each one of them claim to be more accurate than others.

 The focus of this post is to reflect on our actions and behavior after we have heard the fortune-teller and consciously try to ensure that it does not become our habit in our professional life.